bcgov/NotifyBC/docs/docs/getting-started/what's-new.md

 ## v6

+See [Upgrade Guide](../upgrade/#v5-to-v6) for more information.

 - Replaced Bottleneck with BullMQ
 - Redis is required
 - Bitnami Redis Helm chart is updated from version 16.13.2 to 20.4.1, with corresponding Redis from 6.2.7 to 7.4.1
 - Bitnami MongoDB Helm chart is updated from version 14.3.2 to 16.3.3, with corresponding MongoDB from 7.0.4 to 8.0.4
 - Added `loggingLevels` config
+- Changed default smtp service from localhost to Ethereal

 ## v5